sufal6785/problem-solving-with-c/README.md

-# Problem Solving with C by M.T Samashekara
+# Problem Solving with C by M.T Somashekara

 ## ℹ️ About